navgarg/exun-app-2021-updated/README.md

 - Gets talks data from firestore.

 ### Notifications
-- Shows list of important notifications.
+- Shows list of important notifications according to the events user has participated in.
 - Gets notifs data from Firebase Cloud Firestore.

 ### Members, Alumni, Faculty